justloop/mongodb-transaction/README.md

     under the benchmark folder, we have the {benchmark start timestamp} folder, which contains the benchmark outputs for each client running

 8. Kill the mongodb process, start the mongodb process on three servers with replication.

+9. Download and put mongodb-linux-x86_64-rhel70-3.2.9 under /temp directory of all three servers (ie: xcnd9, xcnd10, xcnd11), follow the folder structure of mongodb-linux-x86_64-rhel70-3.2.9 under current repo.
+Run sh start.sh to start the three node mongodb, make sure instances are correctly started and ready to accept any queries.

-Make sure the mongodb is correctly started and ready to accept queries
+10. Make sure the mongodb is correctly started and ready to accept queries

-9. Repeat 5 - 7 to get result of 3 replication benchmark
+11. Repeat 5 - 7 to get result of 3 replication benchmark